Our privacy notice

 - Enforcement of government legislation, for example, the Water Supply (Water Fittings) Regulation 1999

-- To comply with our legal obligations under the Water Industry Act 1991.
+- To comply with our legal obligations under the Water Industry Act 1991, regulatory obligations and license conditions.

 In order to carry out these activities, we need to keep reliable, accurate and up-to-date records of customers' (and others) details as well as any interactions with them related to these regulated services.
 This also includes billing customers and taking surveys to improve customer satisfaction.